-Description of question s
+Description of questions

 Question 1

 Assessment objectives W1, W2, W3, W4, W5

-Task Functional writing task in the form of a letter or email (100 to 150 characters).
+Task Functional writing task in the form of a letter or email (100 to 150 words).

 Total marks 16 marks

 Question 2 or Question 3

 Assessment objectives W1, W2, W3, W4, W5

-Task Extended writing with an argumentative or discursive focus (200 to 250 characters).
+Task Extended writing with an argumentative or discursive focus (200 to 250 words).
 Candidates write one essay from a choice of two scenarios.

 Total marks 24 marks